By: David Lee Sexton, Jr.

 Russell, S. T., McGuire, J. K., Laub, C., and Manke, E. (2006).
 LGBT student safety: Steps schools can take.
 (California Safe Schools Coalition Research Brief No. 3).
 San Francisco, CA: California Safe Schools Coalition.

-This post was written by a member of the MFLN Family Development Team.
+This post was written by David Lee Sexton, Jr. of the MFLN Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
 Find out more about the Military Families Learning Network Family Development team on our website, Facebook, and Twitter.